stephanieshong/Capstone2025/research_process.md

 ![image](https://github.com/user-attachments/assets/2050549f-70e6-485e-8544-276bd3f6db1d)

+## Process Steps
-1.Submit IRB Application and Obtain Approval
++ Submit IRB Application and Obtain Approval
 Prepare and submit your Institutional Review Board (IRB) application, ensuring all ethical considerations for human subject research are addressed.
 Obtain approval before proceeding.

-2.Submit a Data Use Request (DUR) for Approval by the DAC Committee Complete a Data Use Request (DUR) form outlining your data requirements, intended analysis, and data security measures.
++ Submit a Data Use Request (DUR) for Approval by the DAC Committee Complete a Data Use Request (DUR) form outlining your data requirements, intended analysis, and data security measures.
 Secure approval from the Data Access Committee (DAC).

 3. Develop Research Methods and Conduct Analysis